Optimal Impulse Control for Cyber Risk Management: Numerical studies

+Figure \ref{variationsbeta2} (resp.
+Figure \ref{variationsnu2}) illustrates the infection reduction effectiveness by providing the percentage of reduction of the two metrics (Peak of the infection and Total Burden) as functions of the contagion parameter $\beta$ (resp. of the attack intensity parameter $\nu$).
+Similar patterns to those observed in Scenario 1 arise.
+Nevertheless, the functions are less regular and the protection is less efficient overall, which can be attributed to the randomness of the attack environment.
+For instance, with respect to the contagion parameter $\beta$, the percentage reduction range is $25-31\%$ for the infection peak, compared to about $38\%$ in Scenario 1, and $12-24\%$, compared to $33-36\%$ for the total burden.
+Regarding the attack intensity parameter $\nu$, the protection in Scenario 2 is also less effective than in Scenario 1, but it increases in an almost linear way (rather than concave) and reaches approximately the same level of efficiency as Scenario 1 for large values of $\nu$.

-\paragraph{Robustness of protection efficiency faced with attack scenarios.} We observe that in the two scenarios, the cluster owner contains the corrupted devices efficiently at a final level around 30\% instead of 60\% (factor 0.5).
+Overall, we observe that in the two scenarios, the cluster owner contains the corrupted devices efficiently at a final level around 30\% instead of 60\% (factor 0.5).
 We also observe a kind of robustness in the terminal value of $I$ when the system is optimally protected independently of the scenario.
 It suggests for future study to investigate more the behavior of the hacker, by finding a Nash equilibrium for the system hacker-cluster owner and the optimal attack/protection strategies chosen along the time period.